 - Labor Costs

 Experienced building contractors using their established relationships with suppliers and subcontractors, can decrease materials and labor rates or employ their own laborers.
 These savings can be utilized for a better finish, increasing the value of the client’s property.
 Labor costs are fixed but depend on the time each worker is required.
-Having a clearly defined budget removes the risk of delays and saves money.
+A clearly defined construction budget removes the risk of delays and saves money.

 2. Soft Costs (Indirect Costs)

 Even before the construction work begins, your project will incur certain costs, called pre-construction costs or soft costs.
-Estimating them is much harder as they are intangible and often not strictly related to one specific project.
+Estimating soft costs is much harder as they are intangible and often not strictly related to one specific project.

 Construction soft costs can be –